evanrinehart/stlc/README.md

 Notable facts about simply typed lambda calculus.
 Once a definition is parsed and type-checked within a given environment, evaluation always produces a normal form in finite time.
-The normal form is unique of the expected type.
+The normal form is unique and of the expected type.